Faculty ResearchProfessor Carmen Mart-nez-Roldín (PhD)

-Approaching literacy and learning as socially and culturally mediated, her research focuses on bilingual children's literate thinking -- how children construct meanings from texts in English and Spanish and the contexts that mediate their interpretive processes.
+Approaching literacy and learning as socially and culturally mediated, Dr. Mart-nez-Rold-n's research focuses on bilingual children's literate thinking -- how children construct meanings from texts in English and Spanish and the contexts that mediate their interpretive processes.

 - Immigrant Children's Responses to Wordless Texts: This study is part of the international project "Visual Journeys: Understanding Immigrant Children's Responses to the Visual Image in Contemporary Picturebooks."

 - Literature Discussions as Expansive Literacy Learning for Bilingual Children.
 This study examines bilingual and immigrant children's learning in two contexts:

 1) As they participate in pl-ticas literarias or literature discussions.

 2) As they participate in an after school program that provided a digital mediated environment, in which the children used online games and produced multimodal texts.

 Dr. Mart-nez-lvarez's areas of interest include bilingualism, special education and the STEM disciplines.
 Specifically, her research aims at identifying the contextual and child-level factors that promote language and literacy development such that having two languages is indeed an asset.
 She is interested in finding out the effect of combining verbal and non-verbal information on dual language learner's scientific conceptual knowledge and reading comprehension, and accessing and making sense of science using language.
 Another area she is interested in exploring is the co-construction of knowledge and how it helps bridge everyday language to scientific discourse.